dcos/dcos-e2e/README.md

 We plan to iterate on this repository and manually run tests.
 With that experience, we will choose where to put the test suite and whether it should be run on CI.

-## Running tests
+## Test Environment

-The tests must be run on a host which is supported by DC/OS Docker.
+Tests for this package and tests which use this package must be run on a host which is supported by DC/OS Docker.
 One way to guarantee this support is to create a Vagrant VM which supports DC/OS Docker.

 ```sh